Murder defendant who denies shotgun attack confessed three times, Crown says

-A man who died in the front yard of a South Auckland home after suffering multiple shotgun wounds had been there to support a female friend who had been threatened and slapped hours earlier, jurors in the High Court at Auckland were told today.
+A man who died in the front yard of a South Auckland home after suffering multiple shotgun wounds had been there to support a woman who felt threatened after having been slapped hours earlier, jurors in the High Court at Auckland were told today.

 "It is accepted that Mr Moala was shot dead ... but it was not Mr Vaitohi who did it," defence lawyer Anoushka Bloem said, adding that both men were in the same Crips gang.
 "He didn't have anything to do with Alec Moala's death."

 But prosecutors noted three times in the hours and days after the shooting in which they said Vaitohi confessed to others - one time via incriminating rap lyrics, a second time to his partner's mother and a third time to a police officer as he was arrested.
-All three of those people are expected to testify in the trial.
+All three are expected to testify in the trial, which is scheduled to last three to four weeks.

 "This angered Mr Talakai," Howard explained.
 "He demanded money from her.
 He began taking some of her belongings and he slapped her in the face."

-After he left the house, Mafileo was worried he would return and so called Moala for help, prosecutors said.
-After Moala arrived at the home, he at some point took her phone and texted Talakai, leading to a heated exchange, they said.
+After he left the house, Mafileo was worried he would return and so she started messaging friends asking if someone could pick her up, prosecutors said.
+Moala, her cousin, arrived later that day and at some point took her phone and texted Talakai, leading to a heated exchange, they said.

-"Mr Moala asked him why he slapped Ms Mafileo," Howard told jurors.
+"Mr Moala asked him why he slapped Ms Mafileo," Howard told jurors, explaining that Moala then asked for Talakai's address.

 Meanwhile, prosecutors said, Viatohi was with Talakai and also warned Moala that he would "come see you".